astzweig/swift-syntax-literals/README.md

 # SwiftSyntax Literals

+> **Warning**
+> Archived on Aug 04, 2023.
+The same functionality can be achived through generics.
+> See the [Retrieve type of initializer expression in accessor macro](https://forums.swift.org/t/retrieve-type-of-initializer-expression-in-accessor-macro/66536) post on [forums.swift.org]() for more informations.

 Extends [`SwiftSyntax`][swift-syntax]'s literal expression types with a computed property named `inferedType`, that returns the default infered type of a literal.
 This is mostly useful for attached macros that act like property wrappers and want